pagliares/category-management-bluevelvet-music-store/README.md

 - The fields main image and category name must be shown
 - To see category details, see US-1045
 - From the dashboard it must be possible to add, view deails, delete, and edit category information.
-- There must be an option to reset the category list to it's initial state (to facilitate testing, there will be 10 categories initially created when first running the application of after selecting the option reset the product list.
+- There must be an option to reset the category list to it's initial state (to facilitate testing, there will be 10 categories initially created when first running the application of after selecting the option reset the cartegories list.

 ![US-1232: Register](images/user_stories/us-2032/begin/us-2032-begin.png)
-**Figure 5:** US-2032 - Access the Product Management Dashboard (provided as starting point for the assignment)
+**Figure 5:** US-2032 - Access the Product Categories Management Dashboard (provided as starting point for the assignment)

 ![US-1232: Register](images/user_stories/us-1603/begin/us-1603-begin.png)
 **Figure 3:** US-1603 - Register new users (provided as starting point for the assignment)